WalletScrutiny/WalletScrutinyCom/_android/com.rippex.cryptotrading.md

 ## The App

 The app has very limited functionality and when we selected "Trade for Real Money" it brought a [screen with links](https://twitter.com/BitcoinWalletz/status/1451481334493310976) to eToro and Plus500.
-We suspect these to be affiliate links or if not, may have to do with referrals.
+We assume these are affiliate links and the way this app is making money.

 ## Verdict